1nst4ll/mango-news/docs/frontend-ui.md

 A persistent header component (`frontend/src/components/Header.tsx`) has been added to all main pages (`/`, `/settings`, and `/article/[id]`) to provide consistent navigation.
 The navigation links are defined in `frontend/src/lib/nav-items.ts`.

+### Secure Login Authorization

+Secure login authorization has been implemented on the frontend to protect administrative sections like the Settings page.

+**Implementation Details:**

+*   **Login Button Component (`frontend/src/components/LoginButton.tsx`):** A new React component has been created using shadcn/ui components (`Button`, `Dialog`, `Input`, `Label`).
+It provides a "Login" button that, when clicked, opens a modal dialog containing a form for entering a username and password.
+Upon successful login via the backend API (`/api/login`), a JWT token is stored in `localStorage`.
+When a token is present, the component displays a "Logout" button instead.
+*   **Header Integration (`frontend/src/components/Header.tsx`):** The `LoginButton` component is integrated into the header.
+The "Settings" navigation link is now conditionally rendered based on the presence of the JWT token in `localStorage`.
+This check is performed using a `useEffect` hook on component mount.
+*   **Settings Page Protection (`frontend/src/pages/settings.astro`):** A client-side script has been added to the `settings.astro` page.
+This script checks for the presence of the JWT token in `localStorage` when the page loads.
+If no token is found, the user is redirected to the homepage (`/`), preventing unauthorized access to the settings.

 ### Settings Page

 The Admin Dashboard and Source Management features have been combined into a single Settings page (`frontend/src/pages/settings.astro`), utilizing the `SettingsPage.tsx` React component.
 This page provides a centralized location for managing news sources and controlling scraping processes, now including visual charts for database statistics.